EHB-MCT/assignment-2-CarysaPeeters/README.md

-  dataVisualisationPie.js: visualises the total amount of nutrients I ate in the whole period I collected the data, it fetches the data from retrieveData.js and generates a pie chart using [Chart.js](https://www.chartjs.org/docs/latest/charts/doughnut.html) dataVisualisationLine.js: compares the recommended daily nutritional intake and my daily average nutritional intake, it fetches the data from retrieveData.js and generates a line chart using [Chart.js](https://www.chartjs.org/docs/latest/charts/line.html) dataVisualisationStackedBar.js: calculates the average of the nutrients per meal type, it fetches the data from retrieveData.js and generates a stacked bar chart using [Chart.js](https://www.chartjs.org/docs/latest/getting-started/)
+  dataVisualisationPie.js: visualises the total amount of nutrients I ate in the whole period I collected the data, it fetches the data from retrieveData.js and generates a pie chart using [Chart.js](https://www.chartjs.org/docs/latest/charts/doughnut.html) dataVisualisationLine.js: compares the recommended daily nutritional intake and my daily average nutritional intake, it fetches the data from retrieveData.js and generates a line chart using [Chart.js](https://www.chartjs.org/docs/latest/charts/line.html) dataVisualisationStackedBar.js: calculates the average of the nutrients per meal type, it fetches the data from retrieveData.js and generates a stacked bar chart using [Chart.js](https://www.chartjs.org/docs/latest/getting-started/) dataVisualisationDonut.js: visualises the top 5 of my most consumed meals and drinks, it fetches the data from retrieveData.js and generates a donut chart using [Chart.js](https://www.chartjs.org/docs/latest/charts/doughnut.html)

 - Pages
   dataVisualisation.html: this page is used for visualizing the nutritional data fetched from Supabase, the data is retrieved using retrieveData.js